tableflip/static-template/README.md

 2. Find-and-replace [REPO_NAME] with the name of your repo.
 3. Find-and-replace [PROD_URL] with the production URL.
 4. Delete this section from the README.
+5. Build the site of the client's dreams on it.

 ************************